 Labrador ear structure

-Labrador ear problems
+Dog ear problems

 A flopped over ear, like the Labrador’s, creates a nice, warm environment for germs to thrive in.
 It also traps dirt, ear wax and all sorts of daily grime deep in the ear canal and inner ear.
 And is one of the reasons that Labrador ear problems are sadly fairly common.
 As owners, learning how to clean dogs ears will help keep our dogs comfortable and healthy.

-Labradors with hairy ear canals
+Dogs with hairy ear canals

-You might be tempted to cut or tweeze out your Labrador’s inner ear hair if you notice it, but if this is not done carefully, the cropped hairs could fall into the ear canal and cause even more problems.
+You might be tempted to cut or tweeze out your Labrador’s inner ear hair if you notice it, but if this is not done carefully, the cropped hairs could fall into the ear canal and potentially cause even more problems.

 The best thing to do is to show your vet and ask for their advice on whether any action needs to be taken in this respect.
 They may suggest they remove the hairs themselves or even advise that ear plucking become a part of your pup’s professional grooming routine.

 Labradors with small ear canals